Leomaan/Leomaan/README.md

 ### About me

-Full Stack Developer focused on building clean and scalable web applications.
-Currently deepening my knowledge in the JavaScript/Node.js ecosystem and relational databases.
+Full Stack Developer passionate about building scalable and maintainable applications.
+I enjoy working across the entire development lifecycle, from designing APIs and databases to creating intuitive user interfaces.

+Currently focused on strengthening my expertise in Node.js, software architecture, relational databases, testing, and modern web development practices.

 ---